AstroJuniorResearcherMeetings/git_an_adventure/README.md

 * Don't delete files once they are created
 * Don't delete someone's actions (only add actions)
+* You can't put photos into the directory (by url link only)
 * Keep it clean
 * Have fun!